Universal tropical structures for curves in exploded manifolds: Construction of a universal extension of tropical structure

+The factors \(\mathcal P(f(p_i))\) record possible positions of the vertices of the tropical curve \(\totb f\), while the factors \(I_e\) record possible lengths of its internal edges.
+At this stage \(Q\) is only an unconstrained parameter polytope.
+The functor \(\mathcal Q\) constructed below has the correct domain-side local form over \(Q\), but it is not yet an extended tropical structure, because the maps to the tropical structure of \(\hat{\ex B}\) have not yet been made into a natural transformation.
+The universal deformation polytope \(P_u\subset Q\) will be the subpolytope cut out by the consistency equations needed for this natural transformation to exist.

-As a first step to define a functor $\mathcal Q$ from $\ex C_{T}$ to the category of integral affine polytopes, for each point $x$ on a smooth component of $\ex C$, define For any path $\gamma$ within a smooth component, define the map $\mathcal Q(\gamma)$ to be the identity.
+As a first step to define a functor $\mathcal Q$ from $\ex C_{T}$ to the category of integral-affine polytopes, for each point $x$ on a smooth component of $\ex C$, define For any path $\gamma$ within a smooth component, define the map $\mathcal Q(\gamma)$ to be the identity.

 For any $x$ in a smooth component of $\ex C$, define